 Hidden signs of depression will often take your joy and motivation from you.

-I felt sick and injured.
+I felt sick and injured and experienced pain.

 You would think with all the napping I was doing, I would feel good.
 Nope.
 I felt ill.
 I had this achy feeling all over my body.
 My head, chest, legs, hips, and even my toes ached.